teknatha136/demoapp/day-2-docker.md

 Each student should have:
 - [ ] Built at least 2 Docker images (basic and optimized)
 - [ ] Run containers with port mapping and environment variables
+- [ ] Created a Docker Hub account and public repository
+- [ ] Tagged and pushed production image to Docker Hub
+- [ ] Successfully pulled and run their image from Docker Hub
 - [ ] Created a working docker-compose.yml file
 - [ ] Successfully run multi-container application (Flask + PostgreSQL)
 - [ ] Logged in to the application using default development credentials (demo/demo123)